Offering audits as part of your services is a great way to boost your income as a social media manager.

 Over time, the information we share with followers changes.
 This means that bio info across different platforms can get out of sync.

 Check that all bio, profile and about sections share a consistent brand message.

-Make sure all relevant profile sections are filled in and are being properly utilised.
-On Instagram for example, both the @name and the name section of the bio are searchable.
-To maximise your client’s chances of being found, these fields should be different.
+Ensure all relevant profile sections are filled in and properly utilised.
+On Instagram, for example, both the @name and the name section of the bio are searchable.
+These fields should be different to maximise your client’s chances of being found.

 Pinned posts are great for sharing important information with an audience, so hats off to your client if they already have one.

-As you carry out your audit take a look at the information in the pinned post – when was it created and is the info still relevant?
+As you conduct your audit, take a look at the information in the pinned post – when was it created, and is the info still relevant?